samdcoder/samdcoder.github.io/_posts/2019-02-15-train-job-story.md

 My final interview was scheduled on the upcoming friday.
 I was going to be interviewed by one of their senior full stack developers.
 The final interview consisted of a brief discussion on the programming assignment from the previous round, some improvements that could be added on the top of existing code
 & other discussion on Node.js, JavaScript, some problems on Algorithms & Data Structures.

+It was one of the best & longest interviews I have ever had.
+The interview was supposed to last for an hour but it ended up being a 2 hour interview!
+The interviewer was very excited to know about my background in Algorithms & Programming Competitions so he threw a lot of algorithmic problems at me.

+We went on to discuss some practical applications of the algorithms we were discussing.
+He challenged me with some new problems which required me to use the standard data structures in interesting ways.
+I was asked to implement some data structures and explain the time complexities of different operations on them.

+It felt more like a deep technical discussion between 2 engineers than an interview.
+In fact in one of the discussions on time complexitiy analysis the interviewer made an error & I corrected him.
+He quickly realized it & humbly accepted it.
+In the end, the interviewer  realized that we had spent far too much time with this interview so unfortunately we had to stop our discussion there.

 After a couple of days after the final interview, I was given a job offer.

 I didn't end up joining there as I had other offers in hand but it ended up being an interesting experience to share!